Our Story in Germany

 Acquisition of the Locking Systems division of the German company Ymos AG, which specializes in vehicle locking and anti-theft products.

 Integration of the Electrical Systems segment of ITT Industries strengthens Valeo's leading position in wipers and parking assistance systems.

 Valeo integrates the cable business with the acquisition of the automobile segment of Labinal.

 Acquisition of Eltek Electric Vehicles headquartered in Frankfurt.

-Valeo takes over Spheros Headquartered in the Bavarian town of Gilching, Spheros is a leading provider of heating and HVAC systems for trucks and buses.
+Valeo takes over Spheros, based in Gilching, Bavaria.
+Spheros is a leading provider of heating and HVAC systems for trucks and buses.

 Valeo takes over FTE automotive.
-The market leader in the field of clutch and brake hydraulics, which has its headquarters in Ebern, Bavaria, and a number of other production sites in Germany, employs around 4,500 people worldwide.
-Find out more about the site here.
+The market leader in the field of clutch and brake hydraulics with headquarters in Ebern, Bavaria, and other production sites in Germany employs around 4.500 people worldwide.

 Opening of the new Valeo site in Bremen-Hemelingen.
 The site produces front-end systems.

 Inauguration of a new Valeo site in Wunstorf near Hanover.
 This site functions as a production facility for front-end modules.

 Valeo integrates 100% of the share capital of Valeo Siemens eAutomotive into its Powertrain Systems Business Group.
 The leading company in the field of high-voltage electrification, with headquarters in Erlangen, Bavaria and another German site in Bad Neustadt an der Saale, Bavaria, employs around 4.000 people worldwide.